 I’m on your team, but I am not here to be your cheerleader.
 I want to push you and your work to be better, and sometimes that means giving advice or suggestions you won’t agree with or like.
 That being said, I am always firmly and wholeheartedly on your team.
 When I give criticism or insight, it is because I truly believe you have the capacity to grow as a writer, and I want to be there with you every step of the way in your journey.

-As your coach or editor, I am not a ghostwriter.
+As your coach or editor, I am not your ghostwriter.
 I will not finish your novel for you, nor will I write a blog post based on your outline.
 I will offer suggestions and can make changes, but everything I add must come from the work you’ve already created.
 If you’re interested in hiring me for ghostwriting services, scroll back up a couple of questions so you can see if that might be the right fit for you.

 For ethical and professional reasons, I will not review my clients’ completed books on Amazon, Goodreads, or other similar sites to bolster your sales.
 What I can do is help you make that book the best it can be before it is published, so real readers fall in love with it, and offer insight as to how best market your work to a wider audience.